|The David Lean Cinema, Croydon Clocktower, Katharine Street, Croydon, CR9 1ET.

 The David Lean Cinema is in the Croydon Clocktower learning and cultural complex (library, museum, CALAT) on Katharine Street.
+Our physical address is above.
 Use the entrance between the Town Hall clocktower and the Spread Eagle pub.

 Internet bookings can be made via links on this site.
 All transactions are handled through secure links with our financial partners, Ticketsource.